learn-ballerina/learn-ballerina.github.io/src/best_practices/using_query_expressions_for_iterations.md

-# Using query expressions for iterations
+# Query expressions for iterations

 - A query expression is similar to the SQL query syntax where you can construct a list, a mapping, a table, a stream, or a sequence by iterating over an iterable value.
 - It provides a convenient way to iterate while doing filtering and sorting as well.